 Support for Selected Applicant

-CLIC will provide a written resource in manual form for use by the selected applicant.
-The resource includes form, function and content for hosting a successful Un-Meeting.
-Additionally, CLIC staff will act in a support role to assist the applicant’s team of on-the-ground Un-Meeting planners at the host location and ensure comprehensive planning.
+CLIC staff will act in a support role to assist the applicant’s team of on-the-ground Un-Meeting planners at the host location and ensure comprehensive planning.
+Support will include convening virtual meetings based on a mutually agreed-upon schedule.
 CLIC staff will be on-site during the Un-Meeting to assist with behind the scenes facilitation needs.
+A comprehensive Un-Meeting planning guide, which includes sample documents, is available to guide the planning process.

 Provide a brief summary (no more than three (3) pages, single spaced, minimum 11 point font and ½ inch margins) of the proposed theme/topic and Un-Meeting implementation strategy.
 Highlight the relevance to translational science and projections of future impact to the field of translational science.